abe-winter/abe-winter.github.io/_posts/2020-12-20-dronenburg.md

 [^markham]: If you're interested in the experience of early flight, read Beryl Markham's *West with the Night*.
 It's her autobiography; she was an early military or postal pilot in Kenya.
 It's one of my favorite books.
 Hemingway claimed to be jealous of it.
 Markham stole Isak Dinesen's boyfriend.

+## Appendix: 2023

+Damn I just reread this.

+- 'worst transportation disaster' should probably read 'worst transportation disaster not adapted for film by james cameron'
+- I said 2 years ago some version of this would happen in 24 months; it hasn't
+- also google should just build external elevators, and also obviously doesn't care about the productivity of their staff

 ### Notes
 {:.no_toc}